strblr/pegase/README.md

 ![Parse tree](https://raw.githubusercontent.com/ostrebler/pegase/master/img/dataflow-1.png)

-To handle semantic values, Pegase implements a mechanism by which every individual parser can emit an array of values called `children`.
-For example, in the `op` rule, `'+'` is a parser in and of itself who will succeed if a *plus* character can be read from the input, and fail otherwise.
-It's called a literal parser.
+**To handle semantic values, Pegase implements a mechanism by which every individual parser can emit an array of values called `children`**.

+For example, in the `op` rule, `'+'` is a parser in and of itself who will succeed if a *plus* character can be read from the input.
+It's called a *literal* parser.
 You can make every literal parser emit the substring they matched as a single child by using double quotes instead of single quotes.
 More generally, we can make **any** parser emit the substring they matched as a single child by using the `@raw` directive.
-So `\d @raw` will emit the exact digit it just matched.
+So `\d @raw` will emit the exact character it just matched.

-`children` can be collected and processed in parent parsers through composition.
+**`children` can be collected and processed in parent parsers through composition**.

 Some composition patterns process `children` automatically.
 This is for example the case with the sequence expression `op expr expr`: The `children` of that sequence is the concatenation of the individual `children` of `op`, `expr` and `expr`.
 Please refer to the table in [Building parsers](#building-parsers), column *Children*, for more information.
-We can also customize that processing behavior with the help of semantic actions as we'll discuss later.
+We can also customize that processing behavior with the help of semantic actions as we'll discuss in a second.
 For now, let's rewrite the grammar to make it emit the operators and the digits it matched:

 ```js
 const prefix = peg`